 Chinese cooking focuses on “原汁原味,” (yuán zhī yuán wèi) which directly translated means “original essence, original taste.”
-As you can see, this homemade chicken stock recipe is made with only three ingredients, 4 if you include the water.
+As you can see, this homemade chicken stock recipe has only three ingredients, 4 if you include the water.

-The goal is to capture the essence of the chicken in liquid form.
-If you decide to try out this recipe…when the chicken stock is made, taste it with a pinch of salt, and you will understand what I am talking about: pure and loaded with umami.
+The goal is to capture the essence of chicken in liquid form.
+If you decide to try out this recipe…taste the stock with a pinch of salt, and you will understand what I am talking about: pure chicken flavor.

 Using This Chicken Stock in Recipes

-I always have this homemade chicken stock in the refrigerator.
+I love having this homemade chicken stock in the refrigerator.
 I use it instead of water in my cooking, especially for soups like: Hot and Sour Soup, Simple Wonton Soup, Cantonese Wonton Noodle Soup and Easy Fish Tofu Soup.
-It’s a great way to add flavor to a dish that otherwise would be lackluster due to large portion of the dish is liquid.
+It’s a great way to add flavor to a dish that otherwise would be lackluster.

 Cantonese cooks are even fancier with their use of stock.
-They use it to cook leafy greens like pea tips and baby you cai in a slightly soupy sauce.
+They use it to cook leafy greens like pea tips and baby choy sum in a slightly soupy sauce.
 Who knew vegetables could taste so good?